scipy/scipy/docs/tutorial.rst

     In []: import interpolate as I
     In []: plot( I.interp1d(depth, temp, linspace(0,20,100), bad_data = [1000])
-    In []: # much better, but he wants to see it smoother too In []: plot( I.interp1d(depth, temp, linspace(0,20,100), kind='cubic', bad_data = [1000])
+    # much better, but he wants to see it smoother too
+    In []: plot( I.interp1d(depth, temp, linspace(0,20,100), kind='cubic', bad_data = [1000])

-    # To find the average temp he can't average the data because the samples
+    # To find the average temp he can't average the data points because the samples
-    # are not necessarily uniform, but he can uniformly sample the interpolated function
+    # are not necessarily uniform, but it is easy to uniformly sample the interpolated function
-    In []: average_temp = average( I.interp1d(depth, temp, linspace(0,20,100), 'cubic', bad_data=[1000]))
+    In []: average_temp = average( I.interp1d(depth, temp, linspace(0,20,100), 'cubic', bad_data=[1000]) )

 ---------------------------------
-Modelling from a small dataset
+Modeling from a small dataset
 ---------------------------------

 This computational biologist wants to model the growth rate of cancer cells in tissue.
-He has measurements of the metabolic rate of cancer cells at several concentrations of blood glucose.
-He also has measurements of the growth rate of these cells as a function of their CO2 metabolic output.
+For several levels of blood glucose, he has measurements of the CO2 output of the cancer cells.
+For several different levels of CO2 ouput, he also has measurements of the growth rate of these cells.
 Each data point represents a week's work on the part of experimentalists, so though there isn't much data he'll have to make due.
-Now, his full simulation takes up hundreds of lines of code, but we show here the module object estimate_growth_rate which he wrote.
+Now, his full simulation takes up hundreds of lines of code, so we only show the module estimate_growth_rate.py which he wrote.
 ::

+    """ Contains callable class EstimateGrowthRate, which accepts blood glucose level as an argument and returns interpolated growth rate of cells.
+    """
     import numpy as np
     import interpolate as I